kaustavpaul/price-calculator/README.md

 3. Add exchange rate settings

 ### Styling
+The app uses custom CSS for styling, including:
+- Glassmorphism effects
+- Animated transitions
-The app uses custom CSS for styling.
-Modify the CSS section in the main function to customize the appearance.
+- Button-style tab navigation (see `app.py` CSS section) Modify the CSS section in the main function to further customize the appearance.

 ### Database
 The app uses SQLite by default.
 To use a different database: